Soben713/Twizhoosh/README.md

 implementing.

 ## Testing
-Before submitting a pull request, test your feature.
-You can do it by running `app.py` and simulating the timeline.
+Before submitting a pull request, test your script by running `twizhoosh.py`.

 ## Requirements
 You need `Python 3.4` or later and `twython 3.2` to run the code.